About Oaklandon Family Vet | Indianapolis, IN

 Adrienne has been fascinated with animals ever since she was a small child.
 Her first pet was a cat named Kitty, who only helped fuel her passion to work with animals as an adult.
 Dr. Taylor got her undergraduate degree in Animal Science with a Minor in Biology at the University of Tennessee – Knoxville.
 She attended vet school at the University of Tennessee College of Veterinary Medicine and graduated in 2017.
 Adrienne has worked in the vet field since she was in high school, starting out as a kennel assistant.
 Throughout her years in the field, she learned to appreciate not only the medical side but the strong connection between animals and their humans.
 The human-animal bond is something that fuels Dr. Taylor and her work.
 Dr. Taylor has special interests in preventative medicine, dermatology, ophthalmology, and neurology, as well as maintaining quality of life.

 Outside of the office, Adrienne enjoys reading, hiking, art, her saltwater aquarium, and spending time with her family and animals.
-She lives with her fiancé, her two dogs, Huff and Pippa, her cat Bindi, a guinea pig, and a few fish, fresh and saltwater varieties.
+She lives with her husband, her three dogs, Huff, Pippa, and Athena, her cat Bindi, a guinea pig, and a few fish, fresh and saltwater varieties.

 My love for animals and their care started when I was very young, and my father was going through veterinary school.
 I have always had animals, and couldn’t imagine a day without them.
 I showed horses when I was younger.
 I have trained dogs, worked in a humane society, and veterinary specialty and ER.
 Aside from pets, education is one of my highest passions.
-I have received an Associate’s in Business Administration, Bachelor’s in Psychology, Bachelor’s in Business Administration, and a Master’s in Industrial and Organizational Psychology.
-I am currently working on my Master’s in Business Administration (MBA).
-Growing up around the veterinary field, was like a second home.
+I have received an Associate’s in Business Administration, Bachelor’s in Psychology, Bachelor’s in Business Administration, a Master’s in Industrial and Organizational Psychology, and recently completed my Master’s in Business Administration (MBA).
+Growing up around the veterinary field was like a second home.
 I have always had a passion for animals, their care, client education, and all aspects of the veterinary field.
-Aside from doing coursework, I enjoy spending time with my dogs: Australian Cattle Dog, Piper, Blue Pitbull, Kevlar. and a Rottweiler named Hauser, and a Corgiweiler named Dutton (AKA Potato).
+Aside from doing coursework, I enjoy spending time with my dogs: Australian Cattle Dog, Piper, Blue Pitbull, a Rottweiler named Hauser, and a Corgiweiler named Dutton (AKA Potato).
 I enjoy hiking with my dogs and involving them in advanced training.

 Receptionist & Social Media Coordinator